Emanjo/Receipt-tracker/README.md

 # Receipt tracker
 A full stack project with JavaScript.
-The purpose of this app is to learn JS as a fullstack programmig language.
+The purpose of this app is to learn JS as a full stack programmig language.
 It implements Node.js, Express.js, MongoDB and Vue.js.

 ***